HOLIDAY IN THE SUN

 “I think we should hurry up, sweetie, or we will miss our flight,” said David and stood up from the table.

-“Yeah, we should better go,” said Kate and went to wash the empty plates.
+“Yeah, we should better get going,” said Kate and went to wash the empty plates.

-“I’ll go and check if we’ve got everything, ok?”
-David told to Kate and went to check the baggage.
+“I’ll go and check if we’ve got everything, okay?”
+David said to Kate and went to check the baggage.

-Kate opened her dresser and put on her some warm clothes.
+Kate opened the dresser and put on some warm clothes.

 “I hope we’ve got everything…,” said Kate when she sat next to David.
-It was only the morning, but she felt already tired, because deciding what to take with her and packing until late, really tires you a lot.
-Especially if you’re indecisive like Kate.
+It was only the morning and she felt already tired.
+Deciding what to take with her and packing until late really made her pretty exhausted last night.

 “Don’t worry, I have both our passports right here in this pocket,” said David and pointed at his winter jacket.
 “We basically only need those,” he smiled.

 “Well, they are important, but I’m not leaving without my favorite stuff!” she told him enthusiastically.
 Kate suddenly didn’t feel tired anymore, because she imagined herself somewhere by the pool wearing her new swimming costume.

 “We are going only for a couple of days, sweetheart.
 Not for a month,” he sighed when he lifted Kate’s baggage from the floor.